smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"24h"`

-JOB_PIPELINE_REAPER_THRESHOLD determines the age limit for job runs.
+`JOB_PIPELINE_REAPER_THRESHOLD` determines the age limit for job runs.
 Completed job runs older than this will be automatically purged from the database.

 ### JOB_PIPELINE_RESULT_WRITE_QUEUE_DEPTH

 - Default: `"100"`

-Some jobs write their results asynchronously for performance reasons (e.g. OCR).
-JOB_PIPELINE_RESULT_WRITE_QUEUE_DEPTH controls how many writes will be buffered before subsequent writes are dropped.
+Some jobs write their results asynchronously for performance reasons such as OCR. `JOB_PIPELINE_RESULT_WRITE_QUEUE_DEPTH` controls how many writes will be buffered before subsequent writes are dropped.

 It is not recommended to change this setting unless you know what you are doing.

 ## OCR

-This section only applies if you are running offchain reporting jobs.
+This section applies only if you are running off-chain reporting jobs.

 ### FEATURE_OFFCHAIN_REPORTING

 - Default: `"false"`

-Set to true to enable OCR jobs.
+Set to `true` to enable OCR jobs.

 ### OCR_KEY_BUNDLE_ID

 - Default: _none_

-OCR_KEY_BUNDLE_ID is the default key bundle ID to use for OCR jobs.
+`OCR_KEY_BUNDLE_ID` is the default key bundle ID to use for OCR jobs.
 If you have an OCR job that does not explicitly specify a key bundle ID, it will fall back to this value.

 ### OCR_MONITORING_ENDPOINT